NASA-AMMOS/3DTilesRendererJS/src/three/plugins/API.md

 Advance width of `char` in the label's size units, cached per character.

-## PotreePlugin
+## PointCloudEffectsPlugin

-Plugin that adds support for Potree point cloud datasets (v1.x and v2.0).

-Builds a synthetic additive-refinement tileset and streams point cloud nodes on demand.
-Each point is sized by the deepest active node at its position, resolved in the vertex shader against a texture encoding the active node hierarchy.
+Plugin that applies point cloud display settings and eye dome lighting to any loaded tile content drawn with a PointCloudMaterial.
+Eye dome lighting renders the points to a depth target first so each point can compare itself against its neighbours as it rasterizes.

 All the options below can be adjusted after construction.